trntv/apis-list/apis/the-lord-of-the-rings/the-lord-of-the-rings.md

 **URI**: N/A - [Add ➕](https://github.com/apis-list/apis-list/edit/main/apis-list.yaml)
 **Version**: N/A - [Add ➕](https://github.com/apis-list/apis-list/edit/main/apis-list.yaml)

-## 🆓 Is The Lord of the Rings free?
+## 🆓 Is "The Lord of the Rings" free?
  Unknown/No

 ## 💬 The Lord of the Rings Discussion: